'Japanized' ethnic minority in Taiwan struggling to restore their own language | The Japan Times

 In a classroom of first-graders, a 69-year-old female teacher wearing traditional costume teaches the Atayal language.
 The teacher, who is from another hamlet, said she grew up speaking the language at home.
 She also speaks Japanese.

 Sicyang’s grandchild, Toli Iban, 9, is a third-grader at the school.
-At her store, Toli was asked to speak Atayal and spoke some bashfully, quickly drawing loud laughter from the people around — because what he said was Japanese for “Where are you going?”
+At her store, Toli was asked to say something in Atayal and bashfully tried, quickly drawing loud laughter from the people around — because what he said was Japanese for “Where are you going?”

-The environment for learning the Atayal language at school is much better than before.
-But Sicyang said, “Taking a class once a week is too little.”
+The environment these days for learning the Atayal language in schools has improved from years gone by, but Sicyang said that “taking a class once a week is too little.”

 “We grew up hearing the Atayal language our parents and grandparents spoke in conversation.
 But our grandchildren have little opportunity to listen to the language in everyday life, so it’s the same as a foreign language,” she said while weaving an ethnic-patterned cloth.